github/explore/docs/API.md

 * At most 35 characters long

 ### released
 (if applicable) Date of first release.
-Formatted as `MONTH DD YYYY`
+Formatted as `MONTH DD, YYYY`

 ### short_description
 (required) A short description of the topic, which will be used on the Explore homepage, Topics subpage, and other preview areas.
 Must be 130 characters or less.
 Emoji are not allowed.